thegooddocsproject/templates/tutorial/about-tutorial.md

 * API credentials for the {company} v3.5 API.
 * Access to the Postman application.
-* An understanding about what a RESTful API is, conceptually.
+* An understanding of what a RESTful API is, conceptually.
 * (Optional) A development tool (IDE) that displays API responses formatted for readability.

 ```